noble-mt/nodejs-graphql-starter/README.md

 # nodejs-graphql-starter
 This is a starter kit for building a GraphQL API with Node.js and TypeScript.
 It provides a foundation for building robust and scalable GraphQL applications.

+## Features
+* TypeScript support: Ensures type safety and reduces errors.
+* Modular structure: Code is organized into separate files for schemas, resolvers, and data models.
+* Authentication using passportJS to support multiple authentications including social logins
+* Graphql implemented and authenticated routes
+* Auto generate types and schema as much as possible
+* Use of Express session and inject current user to graphql context for all resolvers to user
+* Option to connect to multiple DB's including mongoDB
+* Testing: Includes unit and end-to-end testing examples.***

 ## Getting Started

 ### 1. Clone the repository: